bitcoinerlab/miniscript/COMPILER.md

 # Miniscript Analyzer Internals

-This document is for contributors who want to understand or extend the JavaScript Miniscript analyzer.
-It focuses on the static type system and how it produces `issane` and `issanesublevel`, while keeping the satisfier-based enumeration intact.
+This document is for contributors who want to understand or extend the TypeScript Miniscript analyzer.
+It focuses on the static type system and how it produces `issane` and `issanesublevel`, while keeping the satisfier-based derivation flow intact.

 ## High-level flow

 1. Parse the Miniscript expression into a lightweight AST.
 2. Run static analysis on the AST (correctness + malleability + timelocks).
 3. Derive `issane` and `issanesublevel`.
-4. If sane, the satisfier enumerates witnesses and classifies them as non-malleable or malleable.
+4. If sane, the satisfier derives satisfactions (witnesses) and classifies them as non-malleable or malleable.

 Key modules: